nickpiaddo/nixos-fde-config/README.md

        DEVPATH the absolute path to a disk (e.g. /dev/sda).

        SIZE the integer partition size in bytes.
-Must be at least 8GiB for the root partition.
+Must be at least 8GiB for the system partition.
 Otherwise, either 0 or at least 4MiB.

        Optional suffixes k or K (kibibyte, 1024 bytes), M (mebibyte, 1024k), G (gibibyte, 1024M), and T (tebibyte, 1024G) are supported.